wagnerbianchijr/Ansible-AWS-MariaDB/README.md

 - do not run ANY of your EC2 instances with the ec2user and ANY of the default users provided by ANY of the exeisting AMIs.
 Create your own user with a strong passphrased SSH key and remove the ec2-user;
 - do not agree just on NACL or Security Groups, you need firewall also on instances.
 I recommend you to configure fail2ban to dynamically filter ban/unban IPs scanning ports of your instances.
+- you may need strong passwords for database users created on MariaDB Server, check the file at https://github.com/wagnerbianchijr/Ansible-AWS-MariaDB/blob/master/bianchi-aws-dbservers/files/mariadb_users_definition.sql

 ***Access the Gist with the roles execution output*** https://gist.github.com/wagnerbianchijr/d9a3ae8db80fd5a9c92e328aa6e281b4